CSE 664 Spring 2020: Applied Cryptography and Computer

 if deemed necessary.

-- All homework is due at the beginning of the class at 11:00am.
+- Assignments.
+All homework is due at the beginning of the class at 11:00am.

-- All homeworks must be done individually unless announced otherwise.
+- Assignments.
+All assignments must be done individually unless announced otherwise; no collaboration on solving or writing assignments.

-- Homeworks must be typed (diagrams can be hand-drawn).
+- Assignments.
+Homeworks will be due in class and must be typed (diagrams can

-- Each student receives two days that can be used to turn
+- Late submissions.
+Each student receives three days that can be used to turn

 assignment, you must communicate this to the instructor prior to the